 Women gained the right to vote and run for seats in the National Assembly in 2005, yet no women won election until 2009, when 4 female candidates won seats, marking a high of female representation.
 Of the 305 total candidates in the 2022 elections, just 22 were women, and only 2 women emerged victorious.
-In 2023, only one woman was elected and holds a seat in the National Assembly (see p.
-4 of Political and Social Relations) and also participated in the National Assembly in an appointed capacity (see p.
-4 of Political and Social Relations).
-Some observers credit the low rate of women's political participation and representation to Kuwait's lack of political parties (see p.
-5 of Political and Social Relations) and associated discriminatory candidate selection process within the informal political factions.
+In 2023, only one woman was elected and holds a seat in the National Assembly (see Political and Social Relations) and also participated in the National Assembly in an appointed capacity (see Political and Social Relations).
+Some observers credit the low rate of women's political participation and representation to Kuwait's lack of political parties (see Political and Social Relations) and associated discriminatory candidate selection process within the informal political factions.